ValiantVeritas/Business-Data-Analysis/notes/Whats Gone Wrong.md

 ###Dependacy issues

-My system (Fedora 25) came with python 2.7 preinstalled but I wanted the latest version so I installed python 3.6.
+My system (Fedora 25) came with python 2.7 prei nstalled but I wanted the latest version so I installed python 3.6.
 Because I had two versions installed, I ran into some dependancy issues.
 I installed scikit learn and numpy then tried to run my program an it said that those packages were not installed.
 However, everytime I tried to install the packages, it said they were already installed.
 This went on for a about 30min.
 I googled the issue and stackoverflow recommended uninstalling then reinstalling the packages.
 I tried that and then ran the program again it finally worked.

 #Syntax